-You must have undertaken a period of three year post-qualifying consolidation and be registered with the NMC regulatory body.
-You must be soon to be or currently employed in an appropriate role within the field General Practice or a Community/ Primary Care setting.
-You must have a designated facilitator and recommendation to undertake the course by your Education Liaison Manager (if you are self- funded you will still need to identify a mentor in your area of work).
+- Applicants must have undertaken a period of three year post-qualifying consolidation and be registered with their regulatory body (HCPC, GPhC, NMC).
+You must be currently employed in an appropriate role within the field of advanced practice you wish to study for a period of at least six months prior to commencing the course.
+You must have a designated facilitator and recommendation to undertake the course by your Education Liaison Manager.
 Non-graduates with extensive relevant practical and continuing professional development experience will be considered for entry onto the pathway.

 Months of entry

 Extend your knowledge and develop the skills and expertise you need to provide a high level of clinical autonomy in advanced clinical practice.